-It’s August 2020 and we find ourselves in the throes of the eighth month of a truly remarkable year.
-I have countless family members, friends and acquaintances who welcomed the year 2020 with excitement and hopeful anticipation, a healthy dose of eagerness to greet and tackle this new decade.
+It’s August 2020, and we find ourselves in the throes of the eighth month of a truly remarkable year.
+I have countless family members, friends, and acquaintances who welcomed the year 2020 with excitement and hopeful anticipation, a healthy dose of eagerness to greet and tackle this new decade.
 I count myself among these folks.
 I surely thought that this was the year to embrace change and take on new opportunities and challenges with a renewed commitment to step outside of my comfort zone.
 No one, however, could have predicted what feels like a seismic shift in our collective reality.
 Today, we find ourselves dealing with multiple crises hitting the United States from all sides:

-Secondly, an economy that on one hand appears to be rebounding, as the stock market recovers, yet families are struggling the meet the basic necessities of life.
+Secondly, an economy that, on one hand, appears to be rebounding as the stock market recovers, yet families are struggling the meet the basic necessities of life.
 Small businesses and minority-owned companies across America are teetering on the edge of financial ruin.
 In June, a Washington Post article reported "a 41% decline of black business owners from February 2020 to April 2020," according to a new study by the National Bureau of Economic Research.

-Finally, the racial and social unrest that was unleashed by the brutal death of George Floyd in Minneapolis, at the hands of police officers.
+Finally, the racial and social unrest that was unleashed by the brutal death of George Floyd in Minneapolis at the hands of police officers.
 Our world was shaken into a harsh consciousness as we witnessed an act of apparent grave indifference to life at the hands of individuals sworn to protect and serve.
 Adding to that heartache, the country began to learn about three young African-Americans, in the prime of their young adulthood with dreams and aspirations who, in separate incidents in other communities in our nation, had been murdered while doing everyday ordinary “American” things like Breonna Taylor, sleeping in her apartment, Elijah McClain, walking home from a store and Ahmaud Arbery, jogging through a suburban neighborhood.
 But it was the murder of George Floyd, recorded by a bystander and shared worldwide lit the fire which propelled forward the #BlackLivesMatter movement.
 It also brought multi-racial and multigenerational demonstrators out to make their voices heard and demand change.

-We must do more to address the impact of systemic racism on African-Americans, Latinos, Native Americans, Asian Americans -- people of color -- in all walks of life.
+We must do more to address the impact of systemic racism on African-Americans, Latinos, Native Americans, and Asian Americans -- people of color -- in all walks of life.
 Let’s explore this through the lens of the three simultaneous crises that are described above.

 All is not well.
 Many leaders, particularly in corporate America, are stepping up.
-While we all should feel encouraged by the diversity of the groups that have taken to the streets to march in solidarity, the movement toward tangible action will determine our resolve to make necessary change.
+While we all should feel encouraged by the diversity of the groups that have taken to the streets to march in solidarity, the movement toward tangible action will determine our resolve to make the necessary changes.
 But first, we must acknowledge the impact that systemic racism has had on people of color in this country, specifically the disparities between White and Black America.
 In a corporate statement released by Ben and Jerry’s shortly after the death of George Floyd, the company stated the following, “Slavery, Jim Crow, segregation were systems of legalized and monetized white supremacy for which generations of Black and Brown people paid an immeasurable price…”.
 This statement acknowledges that in all aspects of life, data shows the disparate impact on African-Americans.
 When compared to white Americans, blacks face the following:

 · The infant mortality rate for African-Americans is 130% higher than that of Whites